Md. Abdullah-Al Mamun

 Writing – review & editing, Methodology, Formal analysis, Data curation.

 This work investigates Gaussian Process Regression (GPR), Bayesian Ridge Regression (BRR), and Artificial Neural Network (ANN) for predicting groundwater quality in coastal Bangladesh.
-Optuna-based optimized hyperparameters improve model accuracy.
-Combined cross-validation and bootstrapping methods were used to build six predictive models.
-The entropy-based ECWQI was converted into five quality classes.
-SOM and spatial autocorrelation identified four distinct spatial patterns.
-ANN (CV) and ANN (B) models outperformed all others (R² = 0.971 and 0.969 respectively).
-SO₄²⁻, Cl⁻ and F⁻ played an important role in prediction accuracy.
+Optuna-based hyperparameter optimization improves model accuracy.
+Combined cross-validation and bootstrapping methods build six predictive models.
+The entropy-based ECWQI is converted to five quality classes.
+SOM identified four distinct spatial patterns.
+ANN (CV) and ANN (B) models outperformed all others (R² = 0.971 and 0.969).
+SO₄²⁻, Cl⁻ and F⁻ played key roles in prediction accuracy.

-• Moran's I for F⁻ and SO₄²⁻ demonstrates strong spatial autocorrelation
+• Moran's I confirms strong spatial autocorrelation in F⁻ and SO₄²⁻

 📄 doi:10.1016/j.jconhyd.2024.104480 ↗